NANDINIS898/codecrafters-git-python/README.md

-# Build Your Own Git — Python Implementation
+# Build Your Own Git: Python Implementation

 A simplified Git implementation built in Python as part of the CodeCrafters "Build Your Own Git" challenge.
 This project recreates core Git internals from scratch, including object storage, tree structures, commits, and repository cloning.

 ---